vidurbh/BackendAutomation/README.md

 To interact with the GoRest API, you need to generate an API key.
 Follow these steps to obtain and configure your API key:

 1. Generate API Key
-Login to GoRest using your Google account.
+Login to gorest.co.in using your Google account.
 Click on Howdy in the header.
 Select API Tokens from the dropdown menu.
 Click on New Access Token.
 Provide a Label for your API key and click on Submit.
 After the API token is generated, make a note of it.

+2. Find the Base_URL in Gorest
+Go to the home page of gorest.co.in
+Check the base url in Resource section(It should usually end with public/v2 ).
+Make a note of it.

-2. Configure the API Key in Your Project
+3. Configure the API Key in Your Project
-Add the API Token to your project's configuration.
+Add the API Token to your project's configuration (.env.example file).
-Set the BASE_URL for the API in your configuration.
+Set the BASE_URL for the API in your configuration(.env.example file).

-3. Create .env File
+4. Create .env File
 Copy the .env.example file to a new file named .env.
 This file will contain your API key and BASE_URL. cp .env.example .env